Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Problem Formulation and Methods

+Building on our successful finetuning of VLMs, we further exploit open data to enhance SSFSL.
+Retrieval augmentation (RA) has been studied in ZSL \cite{liu2023learning, wallingford2023neural, iscen2023retrieval, saha2024improved} and FSL \cite{liu2025few} literature, but remains unexplored in SSL.
+Specifically, prior ZSL and FSL works retrieve task-relevant data from VLMs' publicly available pretraining sets, e.g., LAION \cite{laion400m, laion5b}.
+For fair comparisons with prior methods and to ensure reproducibility, we follow \cite{parashar2024neglected, liu2025few} to retrieve from LAION-400M \cite{laion400m} and construct a set of noisy labeled data $R$ (\cref{fig:problem-setup}).

-In addition to the proposed techniques, to better address SSFSL, we incorporate Retrieval Augmentation (RA), a simple technique established in the literature of ZSL \cite{liu2023learning, wallingford2023neural, iscen2023retrieval, saha2024improved} and FSL \cite{liu2025few}.
-Specifically, from the VLM's publicly available pretraining dataset, we construct a subset $R$ that includes retrieved examples relevant to the downstream task.
-We treat $R$ as (noisy) labeled data and adopt an additional loss: $\mathcal{L}_r = \frac{1}{\vert R\vert} \sum_{(\I,y)\in R} \ell (\W^T\V(\I)/ T_{\text{loss}}, y)$.
-A straightforward approach is to finetune the VLM using all three loss terms $\mathcal{L}_l$, $\mathcal{L}_u$, and $\mathcal{L}_r$ in a single stage.
-However, such one-stage training paradigm is suboptimal as retrieved examples exhibit imbalanced class distributions, noisy labels, and distribution shifts compared to task-specific images \cite{liu2025few}.
+With $R$, we employ a CE loss: $\mathcal{L}_r = \frac{1}{\vert R\vert} \sum_{(\I,y)\in R} \ell (\W^T\V(\I)/ T_{\text{loss}}, y)$, in addition to the losses $\mathcal{L}_l$ and $\mathcal{L}_u$.
+A straightforward approach is to finetune the VLM using all three losses $\mathcal{L}_l$, $\mathcal{L}_u$, and $\mathcal{L}_r$ in a single stage.
+However, such single-stage training is suboptimal because the retrieved data $R$ exhibit imbalanced class distributions, noisy labels, and distribution shifts relative to task-specific images $L$ and $U$ \cite{liu2025few} (see examples in Supplement \cref{fig:example_data}).
+To address these issues, we propose a stage-wise SSFSL method, \textbf{SWIFT}: \textbf{S}tage-\textbf{Wi}se \textbf{F}inetuning with \textbf{T}emperatures (\cref{fig:swift}), consisting of three training stages, \emph{where our employed temperatures consistently yields remarkable improvements}: